 Most popular WordPress caching plugins are:

-You may find a detailed guide on how to implement WP Super Cache plugin for your WordPress site here.
+You can find a detailed guide on how to implement caching for your WordPress website.

 Image optimization is another crucial task that should be done in order to make your WordPress site fast.
 Generally, there are 2 main issues that cause images to load slowly: